Lamont-Labs/QuantraVision/README.md

 **QuantraVision is the counter-model:**
 - One-time purchase preserves value
-- Free tier has real value (earn bonuses)
+- Free tier designed to create upgrade urgency
 - Privacy is guaranteed (offline forever)
 - AI is transparent (audit trail)